nxnjz/fasdir/README.md

     -s, --status-codes <Status Codes>
             Comma separated list of status codes which should be considered success.
 Dashes can be used to specify ranges.
-             Default: 200-299,301,302,403
+             Default: 0-403,405-999
     -c, --cookie <Cookie List>               Optional cookie list in the form of "name=value; name2=value2;
                                              name3=value3;"
     -o, --output-file <Output File>          Write results to a file.
-Only positive results will be saved, regardless of verbosity level.
+Only "positive" results will be saved, regardless of verbosity level.
                                              If the file already exits, RustBuster will exit.
-                                             Use -O to allow overwriting an existing file.
+                                             Add -O to allow overwriting an existing file.
-    -p, --proxy <Proxy>                      Use a proxy for http and https in one of the following formats: http(s)://myproxy.net:port
+    -p, --proxy <Proxy>                      Use a proxy for http and https in one of the following formats: http(s)://myproxy.tld:port
                                              user:pass@http(s)://myproxy.tld:port
     -r, --redirect-limit <Redirect Limit>    Set the maximum number of redirects to follow.
+Default: 0 --referer <Referer String>           Set the referer header.
-Default: 0 -R, --retry-count <Retry Count>          Set the maximum number of tries for a single request (applies in case of timeouts, or other errors).
+    -R, --retry-count <Retry Count>          Set the maximum number of tries for a single request (applies in case of timeouts, or other errors).
 Default is 0.
     -T, --timeout <Timeout>...
 Total timeout for a request, in seconds.
 Default: 30 seconds